CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/12-MSIX-App-Attach.md

    ![ws name.](media/msix11.png)

    >**NOTE**: **This step is required for this lab only**.
 In the production environment, this is not required.
-You will use Azure active directory and Access control(IAM) to control access to the MSIX VHD file.
+You will use Microsoft Entra ID and Access Control (IAM) to control access to the MSIX VHD file.
 For more information refer to `` https://docs.microsoft.com/en-us/azure/virtual-desktop/app-attach-azure-portal ``.

 1. Go to the home page and search for **virtual machine** in the search bar.
 Select **AVD-HP01-SH-1** VM.